 Like many of you, life has provided its challenges.

 I lost my mom, Patricia, to cancer when I was a senior in high school.
 She passed away three months after she was diagnosed.
 Pat was one of the kindest people I will ever know.
 She rarely complained and was always willing to help.
 Sometimes I wonder how my life will be different if she was still here.
 On Mother’s Day 2020, I dedicated this article to my mom.

 When I was 24, my dad had a stroke.
 As the oldest child, I was forced to make a sudden decision; whether we should keep him on life support, or say goodbye.
 We weren’t aware of an established health care directive, so I had to go with my gut.
 He died May 1, 2011.
 It was an experience that ripped members of my family apart.

 These were tough experiences to live through, especially as a young adult.

 Learning to adapt

 When I was 28, I was diagnosed with epilepsy after two frightening seizures occurred when I was working.
-I was out in public and others thought I had showed up to work drunk.
+I was out in public and others thought I showed up to work drunk.
 My coworker knew something was wrong, so she temporarily removed me from the situation.
-After my condition didn’t improve, she decided to bring me to the hospital.
+After my condition didn’t improve, she brought me to the hospital.
 It was in the car, along the highway, that I had my first seizure.
 My coworker was driving and she pulled over.
 A nurse saw her frantically get out of the car and they both helped me until the ambulance arrived.